Tony Luke Jr.: Career

 Luke married at age 18 after high school.
-He went to work with his father, Tony Lucidonio Sr in food trucks and other odd jobs to support his growing family.
+He went to work with his father, Tony Lucidonio in food trucks and other odd jobs to support his growing family.
 In the early 1990s Luke, his brother, Nicky, and their father bought a property near the expressway in South Philadelphia.
 To compete with other local businesses, the original Tony Luke's stand offered a more diversified menu, offering hoagies and other fare, along with cheesesteaks.
 Luke Jr. soon took over the store's marketing.

 Eventually, the business grew to include several locations in the Philadelphia area and a line of frozen sandwiches.
 Through a partnership with Rastelli Foods Group, the business now has several franchised locations in Bahrain.

 Luke's restaurant franchise, Tony Luke's, has expanded from its original South Philadelphia location to Citizens Bank Park, Atlantic City, The Wildwoods, and the Kingdom of Bahrain.
 Luke's frozen line "Tony Luke's Pronto" is available nationally.
 Luke and his restaurants have earned numerous awards and recognition from both local and national publications, as well being featured in episodes of Throwdown! with Bobby Flay, Dinner: Impossible, Man v.
 Food and Food Wars.

 Luke opened a location in Bahrain in 2010 and plans on opening 60 more in the Middle East and North Africa.